gnosis/gnosisvpn-client/ONBOARDING.md

 2. Provide your public key, the **rlim.com** URL, and the edit code in our [onboarding form](https://cryptpad.fr/form/#/2/form/view/bigkDtjj+9G3S4DWCHPTOjfL70MJXdEWTDjkZRrUH9Y/).
    If you have trouble opening cryptpad, please try to open it in incognito mode.

-### 4. Wait until you get notified about your assigned device IP [Linux]
+### 4. Wait until you get your assigned device IP [Linux]

-After someone picked up your public key and added it to our WireGuard servers you will get your assigned device IP back via your **rlim.com** document.
+After someone picked up your public key and added it to our WireGuard servers you will find your assigned device IP at your **rlim.com** document.
+If you provided a communication channel (email/telegram) in the onboarding form, you will be notified.
+Otherwise, you will just have to check your **rlim.com** document yourself after a reasonable amount of time.

 ### 5. Configure your hoprd node to allow GnosisVPN connections [Linux]

-GnosisVPN will create UDP connection to your hoprd node on a specified port (e.g.: 50005).
+GnosisVPN will create UDP connection to your hoprd node on a specified port (e.g.: `1422`).

+Treat this as an additional port for hoprd that needs the same treatment as the peer-to-peer port and API port.
+If you set up any firewall rules or port forwarding for those ports you will need to do the same for GnosisVPN port.

+Additionally you need to configure your hoprd node to allow GnosisVPN connections.
 The usual way of running horpd is in a docker container.
 This means you need to configure docker to forward that port.